microsoftarchive/botauth/README.md

 	});

 # Authenticated Dialog
-Use the *authenticate* method to make sure that the user has authenticated with a OAuth provider before continuing the dialog waterfall steps.  *botauth* puts the user profile from the passport strategy in `session.userData.botauth`
+Use the *authenticate* method to make sure that the user has authenticated with a OAuth provider before continuing the dialog waterfall steps.  *botauth* puts the user profile from the passport strategy in `session.userData.botauth`.  *authenticate* returns an array of dialog steps which can be combined with your own dialog steps.
+Anything after *authenticate* will only be reached if the user successfully authenticates.

-	bot.dialog('/dropbox', auth.authenticate("dropbox", [
+	bot.dialog('/dropbox', auth.authenticate("dropbox").concat([
   		function(session, results) {
     			session.endDialog("Welcome " + session.userData.botauth.dropbox.displayName);
  		}
 	]));